zylai/subnet-calculator/README.md

 Broadcast: 186.242.15.255
 ```

-Or, just pass the entire IP and CIDR as an input
+Or, just pass the entire IP and CIDR as an input:

 ```
 $ ./subnet.sh 186.242.12.66/20